‘Crawling on her:’ Texas family suing nursing home after ant bites detailed in state report

 ‘Couldn’t ask for help’

-The HHSC surveyor’s report details at least four deficiencies found at the facility, including those described as Quality of Care, Sufficient Nursing Staff, Medication Errors and Physical Environment.
-The report notes the facility cleared up all of the deficiencies in just a few days.
+The HHSC surveyor’s report details at least four deficiencies found at the facility, including those described as Quality of Care, Sufficient Nursing Staff, Medication Errors, and Physical Environment.
+The report notes that the facility cleared up all deficiencies in just a few days.

 Kathleen Laurel’s family said they saw her condition get worse in the days that followed, and 19 days later, she died.
 Her death certificate doesn’t cite the ant bites or mention the wounds seen on her body.
 Her cause of death was listed as “Alzheimer’s disease.”

-Joe Laurel said, in general, he’d like to see minimum staffing standards enforced statewide, to ensure people with similar diagnoses in any facility will get proper care.
+Joe Laurel said, in general, he’d like to see minimum staffing standards enforced statewide to ensure people with similar diagnoses in any facility will get the proper care.

 Pesek added, “To make sure this doesn’t happen to anyone else.”